VladimirSiv/VladimirSiv.github.io/_posts/2023-04-24-auth-in-farm-stack.md

 ---
 title: "Authentication and Authorization in FARM Stack using JWT"
 page_title: "Authn and Authz in FARM Stack using JWT"
-excerpt: "Implementing authentication in FARM stack - FastAPI, React, and MongoDB - Using JSON Web Token (JWT)."
+excerpt: "Discover the fundamentals of JWT authentication and its advantages within distributed systems and microservice architectures.
+Explore the integration of authentication into the FARM stack, consisting of FastAPI, React, and MongoDB, utilizing JSON Web Tokens (JWT)."
 date: April 24, 2023
 toc: true
 toc_label: "Content"